stfc/PSyclone/doc/user_guide/psyir.rst

 When developing a transformation script it is often necessary to examine the structure of the PSyIR.
-All nodes in the PSyIR have the ``view`` method that writes a text-representation of that node and all of its descendants to stdout.
-If the ``termcolor`` package is installed (see :ref:`getting-going`) then colour highlighting is used for this output.
+All nodes in the PSyIR have the ``view`` method that provides a text-representation of that node and all of its descendants.
+If the ``termcolor`` package is installed (see :ref:`getting-going`) then colour highlighting is used as part of the output string.
 For instance, part of the Schedule constructed for the second NEMO `example <https://github.com/stfc/PSyclone/blob/master/examples/nemo/eg2/ omp_levels_trans.py>`_ is rendered as: